TheMineWay/Unity-Essential-Toolkit/docs/docs/utilities/achievements/watching-achievements.md

 You will see a list of events in the Inspector.
 They will be called when the achievement receives changes.
 See the list below.

 - **OnUnlock:** called when the achievement is unlocked.

+## Using the AchievementsWatcher

+This script allows you to listen to achievements events.
+You ned to attach the `AchievementsWatcher` script to a GameObject.
+Once this is done, you will be able to use the events shown in the Inspector.
+See the list below.

+- **OnUnlock:** called when any achievement is unlocked.
+It provides the Achievement code on the event method.